npalomin/georeferencing-and-mapping-fame-data/README.md

 [![https://gyazo.com/92f3cdf905dd68b128dfee6f2e0a4228](https://i.gyazo.com/92f3cdf905dd68b128dfee6f2e0a4228.png)](https://gyazo.com/92f3cdf905dd68b128dfee6f2e0a4228)

 Note that some activities don't have the Latitude-Longitude information.
-Also, others are located in the same geographic position (equal coordinates) which might imply that these are in the same building.
+Also, others are located in the same geographic position (equal coordinates) which might imply that these are located in the same building.

 ---